-Patient Experience is based on the customer's perception of the service they received, not our perception of the service we provided.

-DUO is the patient experience model that will be used throughout Infirmary Health.
-Do Unto Others is the focus, which our society recognizes as the Golden Rule.
+- Customer service is based on the customer's perception of the service they received, not our perception of the service we provided. - DUO is the customer service model that will be used throughout Infirmary Health. - Do Unto Others is the focus, which our society recognizes as the Golden Rule.